-When it comes to traveling the Midwest, a visit to the South Dakota stone monuments of Mount Rushmore and Crazy Horse, is a must.
+When it comes to traveling the Midwest, a visit to the South Dakota stone monuments of Mount Rushmore and Crazy Horse, is a must, along with a trip to Custer State Park and the Badlands.
 Unfortunately, Alan and I have yet to see them.
 What a shame!

 A small carving of Tennessee marble sits on a pedestal in the Crazy Horse Memorial Welcome Center.
 The carving portrays a warrior, Chief Crazy Horse, staring out across the sacred Pahá Sápa (Black Hills) of South Dakota.